Konyaspor: Supporters

-Konyaspor’s fanbase is known for its passionate support, both in Konya and across Turkey.
-The club’s primary ultras group is Nalçacılar, established in the mid-1990s and named after the Nalçacı district of Konya.
+Konyaspor’s fanbase is widely known, both in Konya and across Turkey.
+The club’s primary fan club is Nalçacılar, established in the mid-1990s and named after the Nalçacı district of Konya.
 The group is recognized for its choreographed displays (tifos), large banners, and organized chants during home and away games.

 Home matches at the Konya Metropolitan Municipality Stadium often see coordinated color shows and large-scale card choreographies.
 The supporters are known for their “12.
 Adam” (12th Man) slogan, symbolizing their impact on the team’s performance.
 During critical matches, particularly against the “big three” (Beşiktaş, Fenerbahçe, Galatasaray), Konyaspor fans have gained attention for their volume and dedication.

 The fan culture extends beyond Konya; there are official supporters’ associations in cities such as Ankara, Istanbul, and various parts of Europe, reflecting the widespread Konya diaspora.
 Konyaspor fans are also known for their respectful atmosphere during national team matches played in Konya, earning praise from both Turkish and international media during UEFA Euro 2016 qualifiers for their organized and passionate support.

 Rivalries

 Konyaspor’s main historical rivalry was with Konya İdmanyurdu, their cross-town opponents until the clubs merged in 1981.
 The fixture, known locally as the Konya derby, was one of the city’s most passionate matchups through the 1960s and 1970s.
 The rivalry formally ended after the merger, which saw Konyaspor adopt İdmanyurdu’s green and white colors while keeping the Konyaspor name.
 In the modern Süper Lig era, Konyaspor’s most prominent rivalry is with Kayserispor, largely due to geographical proximity, regional pride in Central Anatolia, and a series of tense matches, including high-stakes fixtures in relegation and European qualification battles.
 Although not officially a “derby” in classical terms, the match is often referred to as the “Anatolian Derby” in Turkish media.

-Konyaspor also shares tense but less frequent rivalries with clubs like Eskişehirspor, Ankaragücü, and Bursaspor, especially in the second tier or Turkish Cup ties, though these are often rooted in fan group conflicts or historical playoff encounters rather than long-term animosity.
+Konyaspor also shares tense rivalries with clubs like Ankaragücü and Antalyaspor.
 Additionally, matches against Istanbul’s “Big Three” (Beşiktaş, Fenerbahçe, and Galatasaray) are considered high-intensity due to the broader Anatolia vs Istanbul narrative in Turkish football.
 Konyaspor’s victories in the 2016–17 Turkish Cup final (vs İstanbul Başakşehir) and the 2017 Turkish Super Cup (vs Beşiktaş) further elevated the club’s profile in such fixtures.